jennapederson/cli-crash-course/14_dotfiles.md

 Dotfiles are any files that begin with a period.
 These files are typically configuration for your shell and other command line tools.
 The dotfiles used by the shell are sourced (executed) when you login.
 By default, dotfiles are hidden by most operating systems in a GUI like Finder or Windows Explorer.

-To see them at the command line using ls, you need to add the -a option:
+To see them at the command line using `ls`, you need to add the `-a` option:
 ```
 jennapederson:~/workspace $ ls -a
 .   .bash_history  .bashrc  .gemrc      hello_world.sh        .pam_environment  README.md  .tmux.conf  .viminfo